A day in the life of…

 There is no cure, but treatments exist that may help keep flare-ups under control, and may help alleviate pain.

-Fatigue is not an uncommon side effect for many chronic conditions, fibromyalgia included.What is unique about the fatigue induced by fibromyalgia is that it is not simply a physical fatigue.
+Fatigue is not an uncommon side effect of many chronic conditions, fibromyalgia included.What is unique about the fatigue induced by fibromyalgia is that it is not simply a physical fatigue.

 Sufferers have reported that the fatigue they experience is more of a brain fatigue than a body sensation.

 Being physically exhausted is, well, draining.
 But being mentally exhausted is downright scary for first-time sufferers.

 And the distinction between the two is one that is hard to comprehend for those who have never been in that position.

 Imagine an overwhelming feeling of helplessness, accompanied by a severe lack of energy, taking over your mind and body.

 Now add an inexplicable inability to collect your thoughts and get the right words out.
 Sprinkle some confusion on top, and finish it off with forgetfulness.
 And voila.

 You have an approximate idea of what Fibro Fog might feel like.
 Of course, one must not forget to take into consideration the physical impairments that make fibromyalgia even more unbearable.

 Combining the mental and physical effects of fibromyalgia is enough to make anyone a prisoner in their own body.